 - The parents’ ability to cooperate and make joint decisions;

-- Whether the parents' past behavior, personal values, time commitments, and level of mutual support show an ability to create a positive and healthy relationship with the child; and
+- Whether the parents’ past behavior, personal values, time commitments, and level of mutual support show the ability to create a positive and healthy relationship with the child; and

 - The impact allocation of mutual decision-making responsibilities would have on the amount of contact between each parent and the child.